System Image Recovery vs. System Restore in Windows 11/10/8/7 - Qiling

 create a system image

 Step 4.
-Check the backup contents the system has chosen by default, which are all the partitions that are associated with Microsoft Windows operating system.
-You can include other data drives to the backup list as well at this step.
-After then, click Next.
+Check the backup contents the system has chosen by default, which are all the partitions associated with Microsoft Windows, and add other data drives if needed, then click Next.

 choose a backup drive